redewiedergabe/corpus/resources/docs/metadata.md

 The corpus consists of several samples.
 Each sample is a randomly drawn excerpt from a text.

 The file names are structured as follows:

 `rwk_source_textid_samplenumber`

+or

+`rwk_source_textid_short`

-Example: `rwk_digbib_123_2` means: This is the second excerpt drawn from a text with the (project-internal) ID 123.
+Example: `rwk_digbib_123_2` means this is the second excerpt drawn from a text with the (project-internal) ID 123.
 The text comes from the source digbib (Digitale Bibliothek).
+The ending `short` can only appear for the newspaper sources (mkhz and grenz) and marks files that contain full articles (rather than excerpts) which are shorter than 500 tokens.

 # Metadata table
 | Metadatum | Values                                                                                                     | Description                                                                                                                                                      |